-This steel-cut oats recipe is quite different and okay on a ketogenic diet unless you are morbidly obese or an unstable diabetic; then for a period all carbs must be strictly limited, even the good ones.
+This steel-cut oats recipe is quite different even on a ketogenic diet unless you are morbidly obese or an unstable diabetic; then for a period all carbs must be strictly limited, even the good ones.

-There is masses of research showing the benefits of unrefined oats, but let's be sure we are talking about the same grain; the quick stuff that comes in a box will affect your blood-glucose, and ultimately your waistline in the same way as chocolate cake.
-Worse, since it is so tasteless you will be adding spoons of sugar or the heated honey from the supermarket.
+There is masses of research showing the benefits of unrefined oats, but let's be sure we are talking about the same grain.
+The quick stuff that comes in a box will affect your blood-glucose, and ultimately your waistline in the same way as chocolate cake.
+Worse, since it is so tasteless you will be adding spoonfuls of sugar.

-All the goodies have been extracted from refined grains and are sold to the pig farmer; we are left with what can only be described as junk-food.
+All the goodies have been extracted from refined grains and are sold to the pig farmer.
+We are left with what can only be described as junk-food; and that includes boxed oats.

 Rolled and steel-cut oats still have the fibre that makes them so friendly; it keeps you regular and slows the absorption of the breakdown products, mainly glucose.

-Still let us be honest and acknowledge that even the best oats is a carb and unless you are discrete, it will add to your waistline.
+Still let's be honest and acknowledge that even the best oats is a carb and unless you are discrete, it will add to your waistline.
 Keep portion sizes small which limits the glycemic-load.

 You may need to bring your oats back to a gentle simmer for a few minutes or even a quarter-hour, taking care that it does not boil over.
 Let's be honest and admit we never know just how much of the goodies the millers have removed.
 It may well be that they have no conscience and are selling you a pig in a poke.

-Completely unrefined steel-cut oats needs to be cooked longer.
+Completely unrefined steel-cut oats recipe needs to be cooked longer.

 "Skep op" as we would say in South Africa; dish up half a cup of this steel-cut oats recipe.

-Now add a tablespoon of whole honeycomb into your hot breakfast; stir vigorously and, when the beeswax has melted and the honey dissolved, slosh in your cream.
+Now add a tablespoon of whole honeycomb into your hot breakfast; stir vigorously and, when the beeswax has melted, slosh in your cream.
 You may want to pour in a little Jersey milk depending on how you like your steel-cut oats recipe.

 Firstly why add the cinnamon?
-Oats as we know is a starch and if it is in anyway way refined, removing the bran, vitamins and fats then it will certainly contribute to our waistlines and the likelihood of diabetes in the future.
+Oats as we know is a starch and if it is in anyway way refined, removing the bran, protein and fats, then it will certainly contribute to our waistlines and the likelihood of diabetes in the future.

 Cinnamon has scientifically proven qualities of stabilising blood-sugar and helping with the control of diabetes[1].